-With expert interviews, including one with the “father of lucid dreaming,” Dr. Stephen Labarge, this documentary is an great look at the inspiration for the lucid dreaming in the movie Inception.
+With expert interviews, including one with the “father of lucid dreaming,” Dr. Stephen Labarge, this documentary is a great look at the inspiration for lucid dreaming in the movie Inception.

 For something a little different, check out this TEDx Talk with Tim Post.
 Tim has taught many people around the world how to lucid dream.